choupit0/FortiRule/README.md

 **To be continued...**

 # What the application does not do
+> __Warning__
+>
-Currently, it's not possible to delete data within the files.
+> Currently, it's not possible to delete data within the files.
 And there's no file to handle the hash of malware, the fourth type of threat feeds.